-United Way of Greater L.A. – Pandemic Relief
+United Way of Greater LA

-Encouraging LA to chip in
+Driving LA to chip in

 LA County faces major hurdles to addressing issues of economic and educational equity, and solving the homelessness crisis.
 With so many demanding urgent solutions, United Way of Greater Los Angeles stands out as a powerful influence in galvanizing everyday people, philanthropists, politicians, and business leaders to take collaborative action, provide critical support, and lay the foundation for systemic change.